denten-papers/cambridge-materiality/main.md

 actor turning to the camera to address their audience, thus shifting the interpretive perspective from an intra-diegetic vantage to an extra-diegetic one.
 Sit still, our actor says.
 The directive plays with the convention of theater-going.
-Contemplated in somber silence of an art house theater it almost gains philosophical significance, though I would prefer to watch it amongst the clamor of a local pub movie night.
+Contemplated in somber silence of an art house theater it almost gains a philosophical significance, though I would prefer to watch it amongst the clamor of a local pub movie night.

 Some of you might similarly prefer to read a novel in the comfort of your own home, while others enjoy the sense of a community and deep discussion that happens in book clubs, on online forums, or in class.
 However we read, texts in their abstract sense must pass into print to become reified objects---book things.
 They will take shape on paper or screen, and once again rarefy into thought by diffusion into their physiological and social contexts.
 At first, we simply wanted to read a book, but in practice, we now must discuss where and when it is to be understood.
 Where and when matter in a way that prevents us from talking about meaning without context.

 The material conditions of a thought can often be disregarded in favor of its ideational content.
 When we refer to Zora Neale Hurston's collection of African-American folklore